A decision that rocked Britain to its core

 Q & A

 - What do we know?

 - It is the job of the Supreme Court to have the ultimate decision on whether the law is being fairly applied.
-In order to be appointed to the Supreme Court, applicants must have been a High Court judge for at least two years, or a practising lawyer for 15 years.
-The Supreme Court was formed in 2009.
+In order to join the Supreme Court, applicants must have been a High Court judge for at least two years, or a practising lawyer for 15.

 - What do we not know?

 - What will happen next.
 We will find out more when Parliament returns tomorrow.